 Neither of them understands his power to summon her whenever his life is threatened, nor the significance of the ties that bind them.

 And each time Dana saves him, the more aware she is that her own life might be over before it's even begun.

 This is the extraordinary story of two people bound by blood, separated by so much more than time.

-[Her] evocative, often troubling, novels explore far-reaching issues of race, sex, power and, ultimately, what it means to be human - New York Times
+'Butler's evocative, often troubling, novels explore far-reaching issues of race, sex, power and, ultimately, what it means to be human' NEW YORK TIMES